Privacy Policy

 8.7.1 Type of processing

 Google may use various technologies to display, measure or optimise advertisements.
 The data processed in each individual case depends on the processes defined by Google.
-This may include:
+This may include, amongst other things:

-- Information about pages visited and content accessed
+- Information on pages visited and content accessed,

-- Information about interactions (clicks, views, navigation behaviour)
+- Details of interactions (clicks, page views, navigation behaviour),

-- Pseudonymous advertising IDs such as GAID or IDFA (only with consent)
+- pseudonymous advertising IDs such as GAID or IDFA (only where consent has been given),

-Google uses this information to personalise advertisements, measure reach and form target groups, among other things.
+Google uses this information, amongst other things, to personalise adverts, measure reach or create target groups.

 8.7.2 Purpose